 Infectious Arthritis or Polyarthritis

 As with many infectious diseases, management or environmental factors that stress the pig or depress the immune response can precipitate systemic disease or an infectious arthritis.
-Moving and mixing pigs (particularly if all-in, all-out management is not used); overcrowding; cold, damp, poorly ventilated, or cold, drafty environments; and changing rations are all major stresses that can lead to the development of infectious arthritides or neurologic diseases that affect movement.
-It is also likely that, active viral infections associated with porcine reproductive and respiratory syndrome virus (see Porcine Reproductive and Respiratory Syndrome) or circovirus may predispose groups of nursery pigs to bacterial polyarthritis.
+Moving and mixing pigs (particularly if all-in, all-out management is not used); overcrowding; cold, damp, poorly ventilated, or cold, drafty environments; and changing rations are all major stresses that can lead to development of infectious arthritides or neurologic diseases that affect movement.
+It is also likely that active viral infections associated with porcine reproductive and respiratory syndrome virus (see Porcine Reproductive and Respiratory Syndrome) or circovirus may predispose groups of nursery pigs to bacterial polyarthritis.

 At necropsy, polyarthritis and polyserositis are seen with both mycoplasma infection and Glässer's disease, and pneumonia may have developed.
 The initial, exudative response is usually serous or serofibrinous with a mycoplasmal infection; however, it is fibrinous or fibrinopurulent with Glässer's disease.
 Hence, M hyorhinis causes a mild synovitis with villous hypertrophy and hyperplasia; an excess of clear, yellow, or brown synovia; and a serofibrinous pericarditis, pleuritis, and peritonitis.
 Otitis media has also been reported.
-With H parasuis, a fibrinopurulent synovitis with periarticular edema, polyserositis with pseudomembranes, and, sometimes, fibrinopurulent meningitis are seen.
+With H parasuis, a fibrinopurulent synovitis with periarticular edema, polyserositis with pseudomembranes, and sometimes fibrinopurulent meningitis are seen.
 The articular surfaces are usually unaffected in either condition.

-The streptococcal disease of main concern to the pig industry is caused by Streptococcus suis (see Streptococcal Infections in Pigs).
+The streptococcal disease of main concern to the pig industry is caused by S suis (see Streptococcal Infections in Pigs).
 Although this organism can cause arthritis, CNS signs and pneumonia are the most common clinical presentations.

 Although acute erysipelas can be seen in nursery pigs, it may be more typical of growing/finishing pigs (see Lameness in Pigs in Grower/Finisher Areas).
 If the acute form of the disease affects nursery pigs and is not treated appropriately, the subsequent progression of the disease to the chronic form is seen in the grower/finisher pigs.
-Adequate vaccination protocols are essential to controlling erysipelas (See also Swine Erysipelas.)
+Adequate vaccination protocols are essential to controlling erysipelas.
+(See also Swine Erysipelas.)